 To eliminate the threat of Armenians allying with the Russians, the government decided to transfer the Armenian population to other parts of the empire.

 "It was a time of war.
 And we know what happens in wars," says Melih Aktas from Gazi University in Ankara. "… I think it would be wrong to judge these events as harsh or inhumane without a full knowledge of all the surrounding circumstances and the way war developed."

 'The past does not exist'

 Sarkis Gallosyan was born in Turkey and today lives in the Armenian capital Yerevan.

 "Unfortunately, I lost two-thirds of my family during the 1915 events," he says.
 "Only one or two people survived.
 My mother was one of the survivors.
 All her family was eradicated."

 But many Turks in local authorities did their best to stand up against the deportations and the tragedy that followed and there were instances of ordinary citizens doing whatever they could to help protect their Armenian friends.

-"One of the writers at our newspaper told us a story about his father and grandfather," explains founding member of Agos Sarkis Seropyan.
+"One of the writers at our newspaper told us a story about his father and grandfather," explains founding member of Agos the late Sarkis Seropyan.
 "He said that one of the heads of his village called Uncle Hassan hid an Armenian family in the top floor of his house for a year.
 He took care of them and protected them.
 In Anatolia there were lots of people like Uncle Hassan but we don't know their names."

 During the course of World War I, the total number of casualties in the Ottoman Empire was to reach as high as five million - about 25 per cent of the population.